 In many states of this country, it is a requirement that any auto repair organization provide a written estimate to customers which includes an itemization of all services and parts which will be required to conduct repairs.
 Even if you live in a state which does not have this requirement, you should obtain a written estimate from any repair service, so that you can have a specific listing of everything being done.

-Most repair services will gladly provide this written estimate because it’s in their best interest also to show the kind of work that’s being done, and the parts which are necessary to accomplish repairs.
-All written estimates for repair work should include a bare minimum of these essential itemizations:
+Most repair services will gladly provide this estimate because it’s in their best interest also to show the kind of work they can do, and the parts necessary to accomplish repairs.
+Written estimates for repair work should include a bare minimum of these essential itemizations:

 all costs associated with any labor which is necessary

-a very specific description of the work which will be done on the vehicle
+a very specific description of the work they will do on the vehicle

 some kind of statement which guarantees the agreed-to dollar amount will not be exceeded without prior customer approval.